A Real Space Description of Field Induced Melting in the Charge Ordered Manganites: II. the Disordered Case: Experimental Results

+Fig. \ref{f-1} (a)-(b) show the key differences in the BW (or $r_A$) dependence of the response to magnetic fields between the low disorder (Ca) and the moderately disordered (Sr) families.
+Here, decreasing the Ln radius, $r_A$, implies reducing BW.
+These plots, reconstructed from experimental data \cite{respaud,tok_melt1,tok_melt2,tok_melt3} show as a function of $r_A$, the evolution of magnetic fields $h^{+}_{c} $($h^{-}_{c} $) needed to melt (recover) the CO state while increasing (decreasing) the field at low temperature.
+It also shows the corresponding zero field charge ordering (circles) and CE ordering (diamonds) temperatures as a function of $r_A$. (a) shows the data for the Ca family and (b) for the Sr family.
+As defined in the companion paper\cite{clean-long}, the CO melting fields are defined as the magnetic field values at which the CO volume fraction changes by a large amount abruptly.
+There is a concomitant sharp drop in the resistivity ($\rho$) and also formation of a FM magnetic state.

-For a range of $r_A$ 1.36-1.32, while there is a increase in $T_{CO}$ and $h_{CO}^{\pm}$, the corresponding quantities in the disordered case initially rise a bit and then is very strongly suppressed and drops to zero at $r_A\sim 1.32$, which corresponds to Sm$_{0.5}$Sr$_{0.5}$MnO$_3$\cite{tokura-2}.
-For materials with larger disorder such as the Ba family, the CO state does not exist even at $h=0$\cite{bicr-prl}.
+The labels on top show the A site dopant and (a) is for the Ln$_{0.5}$Ca$_{0.5}$MnO$_3$ family and (b) is for the Ln$_{0.5}$Sr$_{0.5}$MnO$_3$ family.
+Decrease in $r_A$ or reduction in BW for the low disordered system Fig. \ref{f-1} (a) increases the CO melting temperatures and the switching fields $h_{C}^{\pm}$.
+For the range of $r_A$, 1.36-1.32$\AA$, while there is an increase in $T_{CO}$ and $h_{C}^{\pm}$ for the Ca family, the corresponding quantities in the Sr case initially rise a bit and then are very strongly suppressed and drops to zero at $r_A\sim 1.32$, which corresponds to Sm$_{0.5}$Sr$_{0.5}$MnO$_3$\cite{tok_melt1,tok_melt2,tok_melt3}.
+For materials with larger disorder such as the Ba family, the CE-CO-I state does not exist even at $h/t$=0